Caiman: Behavior

 Caimans are predators and, like alligators and crocodiles, their diet largely consists of fish.
 Caimans also hunt insects, birds, small mammals and reptiles.

-Due to the large size and ferocious nature of caimans, they have few natural predators within their environments.
-Humans are the main predators of caimans, as they have been hunted for their meat and skin.
-Jaguars, anacondas and crocodiles are the only other predators of caimans, but they usually prey on the smaller specimens.
+Because of their large size and ferocious nature, caimans have few natural predators within their environments.
+Humans are their main predators, because the animals have been hunted for their meat and skin.
+Jaguars, anacondas and crocodiles are the only other predators of caimans, although they usually prey on the smaller specimens or specific species of caiman such as the Spectacled Caiman and Yacare caiman.
 During summer or droughts, caimans may dig a burrow and go into a form of summer hibernation called aestivation.

 Female caimans build a large nest in which to lay their eggs.
-These nests can be more than 1.5 m wide.
+The nests can be more than 1.5 m wide.
 Female caimans lay between 10 and 50 eggs, which hatch within about six weeks.
 Once they have hatched, the mother caiman takes her young to a shallow pool of water, where they can learn how to hunt and swim.
+The juveniles of spectacled caiman have been shown to stay together in pods for up to 18 months.

 Phylogeny

 Caimaninae is cladistically defined as Caiman crocodylus (the spectacled caiman) and all species closer to it than to Alligator mississippiensis (the American alligator).
 This is a stem-based definition for caimaninae, and means that it includes more basal extinct caimanine ancestors that are more closely related to living caimans than to alligators.
+The clade Jacarea includes the most derived caimans, being defined as the last common ancestor of Caiman latirostris (Broad-snouted caiman), Caiman crocodilus (Spectacled caiman), Caiman yacare (Yacare caiman), Melanosuchus niger (Black caiman), and all its descendants.

 Below is a cladogram showing the phylogeny of Caimaninae, modified from Hastings et al. (2013).